Washington Hospital Healthcare System offers the latest in imaging technology,

 There is very little preparation needed for the PET/CT exam.
 Typically,

-you will be asked not to eat 6-8 hours prior to the exam but you can drink
+you will be asked not to eat six to eight hours prior to the exam but

-water.
-If you're taking medication please consult with your physician
+you can drink water.
+If you're taking medication, please consult with

-before the exam.
-Most medications can be taken the day of the exam.
+your physician before the exam.
+Most medications can be taken the day

 Please avoid strenuous exercise 24 hours before your appointment.